White Christmas Workshop & Auditions

 Phil Davis (mid 30’s to early 40’s) - The fun-loving song-and-dance partner of the team Wallace and Davis.
 An irrepressible clown, operator, and incorrigible ladies’ man who is determined to see his friend happy, even if it requires scheming and outright deception.
 He has a boyish charm and suave attitude.
 Jazz, ballroom and tap-dancing required.
 Baritone-tenor.

 Judy Haynes (mid 20’s to mid 30’s) - Younger, more ambitious and slightly scheming other sister.
 Wholesome and adorable, yet flirty.
-Strong bass and tap dancer.
+Strong tap dancer.
 Strong with a chest mix.

 General Henry Waverly (Late 50’s to mid 60’s) - Retired Army general with a curmudgeonly military exterior, adjusting to retired life in post WWII America.
 Precise and orderly, struggling to run the Inn in Vermont.
 A man of integrity.
 Underneath a warm compassionate man in need of family and love.
 With the exception of one line, can be a non-singing role.

-Susan Waverly (Young girl 9 to 12 to play 9 year old) - The General’s granddaughter.
+Susan Waverly* (Young girl 9 to 12 to play 9 year old) - The General’s granddaughter.
 Lovable and outgoing.
-A but precocious, but wise beyond her years.
+A bit precocious, but wise beyond her years.
 Gets bitten by the stage bug and is great at it .
 Excellent belt voice, must move very well.
+Open call audition only - Not necessary to attend the workshop.

 Ralph Sheldrake (mid 30’s to early 40’s) - Jokester Army buddy of Bob and Phil’s, now a major television executive.
 Fast talking, loud, brash New York professional with good head on his shoulders.